Kolkir/cpptask/README.md

-**Summary**
+# Summary

-"cpptask" is an open source library which represents a higher-level, task-based parallelism that abstracts platform details and threading mechanisms.
+"cpptask" is an open source library which implements load balanced task scheduler for developing parallel C++ programs.

-It was made to be similar to native C++ "async" interfaces as much as possible.
 The main advantages are:

+1. It was made to be **similar to native C++** `async` interfaces as much as possible.
-1. You can specify number of threads, library will not create new ones.
+2. You can specify **number of threads**, library will not create new ones.
-2. "Work stealing" technique is used for load balancing.
+3. "Work stealing" technique is used for **load balancing**.
-3. You can use special type of synchronization primitives and special lock type to guarantee workload of thread during lock waiting operation.
+4. You can use special type of synchronization primitives and special lock type to guarantee **workload of thread during lock** waiting operation.
-4. Library implemented as headers only library.
+5. Library implemented as **headers only** library.

-**Library provide next features:**
+# Features

 1. Task management
  * ***future*** class